Euphredes/Euphredes/README.txt

  SoundCloud, scientific engines
  on GitHub, and Individual
  Sovereignty.
-Walker of thirty-six counties in
+Walker of thirtysix counties in
  America to discipline my mind,
  foster my mysteries, and deliver artifacts of how I think and feel to